IBM-Blockchain-Archive/marbles/docs/config_file.md

 Configuration of marbles happens with two files.
 These files can be found in the folder `<marbles directory>/config`.
-You must edit them from their default state.
+You usually need to edit them from their default state.
+Especially the creds file (section 2) since it has the IPs and other network details that are specific to your network.

 ### 1. Config File: